kjmagic13/kake-wedding/_posts/2019-07-13-cruise-booked.md

 We have not blocked off any staterooms so feel free to book early!
 We will be in Stateroom 8070 (Deck 8, Mid ship) if you would like to book a room close by!

-Formal invitation to come soon with RSVP’s.

 If you are unable to join us aboard, we completely understand!
-Which is why we will also be hosting an at home reception party upon our return.
-Stay posted for details.
+Which is why we will also be hosting an at home celebration upon our return.
+More details to follow as we get closer to our wedding date.

+To  book your reservation with Disney Cruise Lines, please visit this link:

 * [4-Night Halloween on the High Seas Bahamian Cruise from Port Canaveral](https://disneycruise.disney.go.com/cruises-destinations/list/DF0452/4-night-halloween-on-the-high-seas-bahamian-cruise-from-port-canaveral/october-19-2020-disney-fantasy/){:target="_blank"}